 MS MasterClass 6.2 project winners announced!News

 Encouraging excellence, developing leaders, inspiring change

-MS Academy was established six years ago and in that time has accomplished a huge amount.
+MS Academy was established five years ago and in that time has accomplished a huge amount.
 The six different levels of specialist MS training are dedicated to case-based learning and practical application of cutting edge research.
 Home to national programme Raising the Bar and the fantastic workstream content it is producing, this is an exciting Academy to belong to.